Glenrothes: Regeneration and future development

 A range of development projects are proposed to regenerate the town centre steered by a masterplan that was approved by the Glenrothes Area Committee in March 2021.
-This seeks to address a variety of negative trends including addressing the reduction in retail operators and office floorspace in the town centre due to changing market and working requirements and rationalisation of Fife Council's office estate.
-The masterplan also recommends celebrating the unique legacy of public art bequeathed to the town, introducing new business opportunities outwith the Kingdom Shopping Centre, creating new public spaces and meeting areas including a new town square, and supporting an enhanced evening economy.
-Older parts of the Kingdom Shopping Centre at Albany Gate are proposed to be demolished and redeveloped.
+This seeks to address a variety of negative trends including addressing the reduction in retail operators and office floorspace in the town centre due to changing market requirements and working practices, including the rationalisation of Fife Council's office estate.
+The masterplan also recommends creating new public spaces and meeting areas including a new town square, celebrating and augmenting the unique legacy of public art bequeathed to the town, introducing new business opportunities outwith the Kingdom Shopping Centre, re-purposing vacant shop units and supporting an enhanced leisure offering and evening economy.
+Demolition works of older parts of the Kingdom Shopping Centre at Albany Gate started in 2026 with plans to landscape the site in anticipation of future redevelopment.
 A mixed use redevelopment of the former police station site at Napier Road was outlined in the masterplan and proposals for this site were approved by Fife Council in early 2023.
 Fife Council announced in 2023 its intention to demolish Rothesay House as part of ongoing regeneration activity in the town centre.

 Major housing developments are taking place in the area, including at the former Tullis Russell papermills, Cadham Road, Markinch South and at Westwood Park which will collectively deliver over a thousand new build homes between 2022 and 2030.

 There are also proposals to support the regeneration of the western neighbourhoods, centered around the Glenwood centre.
 A charrette was held in 2017, facilitated by PAS and supported by design experts, Fife Council and the Scottish Government to inform an action plan for the future of the area.
 The Glenwood Centre was subsequently demolished in 2023 making way for the regeneration of the area.
 Fife Council is replacing the demolished centre with new affordable homes and a community hub facility.